adamwan-nexplore/guidebook-nxp-hk/what-we-share/data-migration.md

 - Good and stable NETWORK
 - Start ahead

-  - ANY static / old data can be DONE beforehead
+  - ANY static / old data can be DONE beforehand
     - files half year from NOW

 - Let the stakeholders know when